A Harmonious Haven of Luxury and Sustainability

 Additionally, Jetwing Yala treats and reuses 100% of its wastewater on site.
 The dedicated Wastewater Treatment Plant collects black, grey, and laundry water separately in order to improve the efficiency of the system.
 Both black and grey water treatments are biological (anaerobic and aerobic), and feature gravity filtration.
 The black water is reused for irrigation, while the grey water is reused as makeup water for our cooling towers.
 The sludge generated from these processes is also used a nutrient-rich soil enhancer, while the final rinse water of the laundry is also treated and reused as our primary washwater, which reduced freshwater use by 30%.

 Due to our close proximity to Yala National Park, animals and birds alike are often found within our premises, and are allowed to pass freely in keeping with our commitment to the harmonious coexistence we live in.
 Turtle conservation in particular, is a sustainable initiative worth highlighting due to the presence of 5 turtle species, which have been recorded laying eggs at our beach.
 These very eggs are threatened due to poacher activity and wildlife; therefore, in the spirit of preservation, Jetwing Yala identifies various nests upon our shores and takes measures to secure them accordingly.
-Constant observation is carried out as in-situ conservation, with the eggs not being removed from the nest site at any given point in time.
+This is carried out as in-situ conservation, with the eggs not being removed from the nest site at any given point in time.
 In partnership with the Department of Wildlife Conservation Jetwing Yala has begun operation of an onsite turtle hatchery as well, for the ex-situ conservation of turtle eggs collected from the vicinity.
 Constant observation of the nests is carried out closer to the hatching date, and hatchlings are safely released to the sea thereafter.

 Sourcing and Production